California LLC Bonds for Contractors

 Complaint Resolution between Contractors and Aggrieved Parties

 It is advisable for contractors to resolve issues that could lead to claims against their bonds as well as potentially costly legal disputes.
 Sureties also recommend that all construction contract terms including amendments should be in writing and well documented.
 At the same time, contractors should communicate frequently with their clients to ensure they can address grievances before they balloon into legal disputes.
-Finally, construction contractors should keep highly detailed records related to all financial transactions.
+Finally, construction contractors should keep highly detailed records related to all financial transactions or a disciplinary bond may be required.

 The LLC employee workers bond is mandatory for contractors operating in California’s construction industry.
 This $100,000 bond should be deposited with the CSLB for the benefit of individuals including employees who may be harmed by a contractor’s failure to meet financial obligations such as paying wages.
 It is worth noting that this bond applies to general engineering, general building, as well as specialty contractors.
 Contact us today for a Free LLC bond Quote today at: 619-354-9720